dariocast/algorand-nft-loan/README.md

 ## Environment setup

 Create the development environment:
+1. Connect to a network
+    * **Using Sandbox**
-1. Make sure the docker daemon is running and the docker-compose is correctly installed
+      * Make sure the docker daemon is running and the docker-compose is correctly installed
-2. Connect to the network
       * If you do not have the `sandbox` cloned, follow the [Sandobox](https://github.com/algorand/sandbox) installation guidelines otherwise go to step 3.
-3. Launch `sandbox`
-    * `./sendbox up dev`
+      * Launch `sandbox` with `./sendbox up dev`
+    * **Using Testnet**
+      * Create an account on [PureStake](https://www.purestake.com/) and get an API key
+      * Export in the environment the following variables:
+        * `ALGOD_TOKEN` with your Purestake API key
+        * `ALGOD_ADDRESS` with the address of the Purestake testnet algod
-4. Clone the repo
+2. Clone the repo
-5. Check your python version is `>= 3.10`.
+3. Check your python version is `>= 3.10`.
 You can verify it with the `python --version`
-6. Create the Virtual Environment
+4. Create the Virtual Environment
     * `pip3 install virtualenv`
     * `virtualenv venv`
     * `source venv/bin/activate`
     * `pip3 install pyteal py-algorand-sdk`
-7. Test the environment with https://developer.algorand.org/docs/sdks/python/
+5. Test the environment with https://developer.algorand.org/docs/sdks/python/
-8. Install all the required packages
+6. Install all the required packages
     * `pip install -r requirements.txt`

 ## Goal of the project